nordast/mykoneli/README.md

 ./vendor/bin/sail npm install
 ```

-7) You can access the application in your web browser at: http://localhost or http://mykoneli.test/
+7) You can access the application in your web browser at: http://localhost

 ## Useful Links